 But for non-game-based software, it’s possible to borrow techniques to make your product more effective in a number of areas, including:

 Game developers have long taught their users through engaging experiences rather than verbal instructions.
 EdTech product teams know that onboarding is a critical phase in the adoption process.
 Poor onboarding can result in higher stress on your CX team, or worse — lost users.
 The easier and more enjoyable learning a new product can be, the greater the likelihood that a user will continue using it.

 Many recent studies have shown students are seeking more social connectedness coming out of lockdown.
 Game developers have mastered features that EdTech teams can use to encourage collaboration through techniques such as team-based challenges and leaderboards that foster group learning.

 Consider how badges and rewards might be utilized to recognize and celebrate student achievements.
 Tracking and celebrating incremental progress is a powerful way to involve users in their own learning path.
 For instructors and administrators, it can provide timely feedback that can help them intervene when students need additional support.

 Game-based learning has been shown to increase engagement over time with repeat use.
 The techniques used in games are inherently effective at reducing fatigue and decreasing interest.
 EdTech product teams seeking to better help their users to complete tasks and goals should look to the gaming industry as a benchmark.

 We returned from SXSW EDU 2023 with a renewed sense of optimism and energy.
 The takeaways covered above are but a few of the immediately actionable themes for EdTech product teams like yours.
-If you’d like to further the conversation on these topics or others that are top of mind for you, feel free to connect with Adam or Trevor via Linkedin or drop us a line using our contact form.
+If you’d like to further the conversation on these topics or others that are top of mind for you, feel free to connect with Trevor via Linkedin or drop us a line using our contact form.